learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - Fixed the sorting of the categories at the top of the catalog to match the order of the categories in the catalog.
   If the catalog is not sorted by category, category headings are no longer displayed (see tag ``catalog_sort_fields``).
   The ``/fillslot`` page is now sorted just like the catalog.
+- Fixed styling of classes in the catalog when there was an error message (e.g. student is outside of the grade range).
 - Added a lunch deadline for students.
 The "Student Lunch Selection" module depends on this deadline.
 - Fixed an error where texting would fail (without finishing) if an invalid phone number was encountered.
 - Added duration field on the manage class page, which can be modified if no sections of the class have been scheduled yet.
 The duration field was also added to the class search page.